bryanlammon/supra/readme.md

 Supra has a built-in list of short names for about 400 common law journals.
 (See [`src/sourcemap/buildsource/journalnames.rs`](https://github.com/bryanlammon/supra/blob/main/src/sourcemap/buildsource/journalnames.rs).)
-It will also attempt to abbreviate journal names that it does not know, and you will be notified of these attempts when running Supra.
+It will also attempt to abbreviate journal names that it does not know using the Indigo Book guidelines, and you will be notified of these attempts when running Supra.

-You can supply your own collection of abbreviated journal names.
+You can also supply your own collection of abbreviated journal names.
 The names must be in the form of a user-journal file.
 You can create a blank user-journal file by running `supra uj`.
 This will create a file called `blank-user-journals.ron`.